League-of-Foundry-Developers/pf2edragruler/README.md

 Integration of the Drag Ruler module (https://github.com/manuelVo/foundryvtt-drag-ruler) for Pathfinder 2e with support for the 3 action economy.
 With simple action tracking, that can handle the restrained, immobilized, paralyzed, quickened, slowed and stunned conditions.

+Terrain Ruler (https://foundryvtt.com/packages/terrain-ruler) is required for difficult terrain to be recognized.
+And Drag Ruler now requires SocketLib (https://foundryvtt.com/packages/socketlib)
+Either Enhanced Terrain Layer(https://github.com/ironmonk88/enhanced-terrain-layer) or Terrain Layer (https://foundryvtt.com/packages/TerrainLayer/) are supported as a means to place dificult terrain.
+Note: The latter two modules are mutally exclusive.

 ![3 Action Example](https://imgur.com/fqtgojg.png)

 ![Quickened Example](https://imgur.com/z0Fo1Da.png)